sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 The Beginner's Guide
 ====================

-This document is to help you estimating amount of benefit that you could get from DAMON, and to let you know how you could maximize the improvement.
+This document is to help you estimating the amount of benefit that you could get from DAMON, and to let you know how you could maximize the improvement.
 You are assumed to already read :doc:`start`.

 Check The Signs